Sunday, May 24, 2026

 Having toured Morocco in 2013, the first thing I noticed in this trip was how the country is booming with expanding infrastructure.
 Large construction cranes are seen in all the cities moving materials and people as buidings rise, changing the landscape.
 The current government is investing millions and millions to provide a better future for it's citizens.
 For a photographer, the new construction and progress contrasts nicely with the old world culture.

 Moroccans as a whole are very friendly and welcoming of Americans.
-We never expereinced any hostility from anyone we met or saw on the streets.
+We never experienced any hostility from anyone we met or saw on the streets.
 Only smiles, words of welcome, offers of help.

 Here are a few of my images from the trip.
 Some are edited, others still raw.